 Correct court size, whether indoor or outdoor, assists in maintaining consistent play and ITF standards.

-Tennis Court Markings
+Regulation Tennis Court Markings Explained

 A tennis court has various markings which establish the rules and boundaries of the game.
 Such tennis court line marking are critical to play and must be correct for level play.